Unity-Technologies/com.unity.virtualmesh/README.md

 ## Project Status

 The package is currently maintained and development is still ongoing.
-However, we cannot make guarantees about any kind of support or the timing of updates.
-Here are some of the areas of focus and to-do tasks:
+However, since this is an experiment rather than an official Unity product, we cannot make guarantees about any kind of support or the timing of updates.
+Here are some of the current areas of focus and to-do tasks:

 - ***Multiple-scene baking***: the system currently only works with a single scene for demonstration purposes, we are looking into extending the baking system to support multiple scenes.
 - ***Baking UX improvements***: the baking system relies on an editor tool that we are looking into improving for better performance and usability.